 There are two important factors to consider when judging a couple’s fertility: the age of the female partner AND the length of time a couple has been sexually active without using an effective form of contraception.

-The monthly chance of pregnancy (called fecundity) depends on the age of the female partner, and decreases as a woman ages (read more below).
-For instance, a woman in her twenties has 25% fecundity, but as she approaches her 40s fecundity is less than 10%.
+The monthly chance of pregnancy (called fecundity) depends on the age of the female partner and decreases as a woman ages (read more below).
+For instance, a woman in her twenties has 25 percent fecundity, but as she approaches her 40s fecundity is approximately 5 percent.

-Furthermore, the chances of getting pregnant are highest during the first 3-6 months after discontinuing contraception (i.e. stopping the birth-control pill).
-After one unsuccessful year, irrespective of female age, remaining couples have a much smaller chance of pregnancy – without treatment, less than 3% per cycle (assuming the woman ovulates, sperm are present, and at least one fallopian tube is open).
+Furthermore, the chances of getting pregnant are highest during the first 3-6 months after discontinuing contraception (i.e. stopping the birth control pill).
+After one unsuccessful year, irrespective of female age, remaining couples have a much smaller chance of pregnancy without treatment, less than 3 percent per cycle (assuming the woman ovulates, sperm are present, and at least one fallopian tube is open).

-The cause of infertility may be identified, but remains “unexplained” in approximately 20% of couples, meaning that a specific cause for their infertility is unknown.
+The cause of infertility may be identified, but remains “unexplained” in approximately 20 percent of couples, meaning that a specific cause for their infertility is unknown.
 However, many successfully achieve pregnancy with treatment – often with simple interventions.